brybrant/gw2bot-site/README.md

 ## Contribution

-Feel free to create an issue or directly create a PR for any improvement you'd like to add.
+Feel free to create an issue or pull request for any improvement you would like to add.

-For PR's, please explain the issue, your solution/improvement and make sure ESLint is happy.
+For pull requests, please explain the issue, your solution/improvement, and make sure ESLint is happy.